mecha-org/mecha-docs/docs/intro.md

 slug: /
 title: Mecha Documentation
 hide_table_of_contents: true
-description: Highlights of the Saleor documentation.
-Learn about Saleor using tutorials, API reference, and developer guides.
+description: Highlights of the Mecha documentation.
+Learn about Mecha using tutorials, API reference, and developer guides.
 ---

 <style>